 - No short films and TV specials are accepted.

 Among our Tutors there are Kirsten Bonnén Rask, Armin Prediger, Philip LaZebnik and Ronald Kruschak.
 Read more about our Tutors here.

 How much does it cost?

 - The cost of the programme is 1600 EURO per team (2 people, each additional team member needs to pay 800 EUR).

-- Accommodation and food for participants is provided by the organizer.
+- Accommodation and food for participants are provided by the organizer.

 - The travel costs are on the participant’s side.